entando/entando-docs/vuepress/docs/v6.3.2/tutorials/solution/customer-portal.md

 4. Go to Role Mapping:
     * Select the appropriate roles from `Available Roles` and click `Add Selected` to assign.
     * Choose `entandodemo-customerportal-server` from the `Client Roles` pull-down options to assign default roles.
-    * A full administrative user will need the `realm-admin` role under `realm-management` `Client Roles` in order to manage users in the Portal.
+   * A full administrative user will need the `realm-admin` role under `Client Roles` → `realm-management` in order to manage users in the Portal.
     * Check the `Effective Roles` column on the right to ensure the correct roles have been assigned.

 ![Entando ID Management Role Mapping](./images/cp-identity-userrole.png)